Introduction

 Can optimizing efficiency and effectiveness lead to employee burnout?

-Yes, putting too much pressure on employees to strike the balance between efficiency and effectiveness can lead to burnout.
+Yes, putting too much pressure on employees to strike a balance between efficiency and effectiveness can lead to burnout.
 This is because when you want a team to be both efficient and effective, it adds pressure on the team to achieve goals in the minimal possible time while maintaining quality.
-Therefore, managers should also keep an eye on employee burnout and not push to the limit of burnout.
+Therefore, managers should also keep an eye on employee burnout and not push employees to the limit of burnout.